tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Go to the slideshow, and navigate to the Intro to Classification section.

 Ask the class if anyone can summarize what classification is.
-If there are no volunteers, ask a specific student.
+If there are no volunteers, call on a student.

 * **Answer:** Classification is the prediction of discrete outcomes.
 Outcomes are identified as labels, which serve to categorize bi-class and multi-class features.

-* Thank the student for their summary, and emphasize any parts of their answer that are correct.
+* Thank the student for their summary, emphasizing the parts of their answer that are correct.
 Use the student's answer as a transition into a formal lecture.

 * Provide students with the official definition of classification, as described by the Oxford English dictionary: